 “That’s impossible,” she thought, and checked to see if anyone was watching.

 She snapped the bag shut.
-“Maybe it was some fancy technology, or in a pocket I hadn’t noticed” she thought, even though she hadn’t noticed it inside the first time she checked.
+“Maybe it was some power of suggestion that made me think for a pearl necklace…or maybe it was already inside” she thought, even though she hadn’t noticed it.

 Circumstances begged for a second wish, and this time she would think of something impossible.